hyperledger/fabric/docs/source/build_network.rst

   ../bin/configtxgen -profile SampleMultiNodeEtcdRaft -channelID byfn-sys-channel -outputBlock ./channel-artifacts/genesis.block

 .. note:: The orderer genesis block and the subsequent artifacts we are about to create
-          will be output into the ``channel-artifacts`` directory at the root of this project.
+          will be output into the ``channel-artifacts`` directory at the root of the ``first-network`` directory.
 The `channelID` in the above command is the name of the system channel.

 .. _createchanneltx: